RaviTambade/TFLJAVA/javaproject.md

 Let's break it down:

 1. **src/main/java**: This directory contains your main Java source code files.
 Typically, you'd organize your packages here.
-For example, if your package is `com.example`, your Java files would be under `src/main/java/com/example/`.
+For example, if your package is `com.tfl`, your Java files would be under `src/main/java/com/tfl/`.

 2. **src/main/resources**: Resources used by your main application code, such as configuration files, XML files, property files, etc., are placed here.